• Skip to primary navigation

 Note: I made this in a 3.5 litre slow cooker.
 It is about an inch or so thick and chewy in the middle.
 If you want it to be thinner and less squishy, you could halve the given quantities using the same size slow cooker.
 Or, use a large 6.5 litre slow cooker.

-« Slow Cooker Self-Saucing Chocolate Orange Pudding
+Slow Cooker Mincemeat Pudding

 Reader Interactions